-Since 1973, Brock's Car Repair has provided the Seneca area with five-star auto repair.
-Our goal is to offer top-notch auto repair services available at affordable prices.
-Call today to schedule an appointment at 864-882-6127 or come by the shop at 493 E Main St.
+Brock's Car Repair has provided Seneca and the surrounding area with five-star auto repair since 1973.
+We provide reliable, high quality auto repair services to our customers at affordable prices.
+Call today to schedule an appointment at 864-882-6127 or come by the shop at 493 E Main St in Seneca, SC.

-We know your time is important.
-That's why we are conveniently located near you in Seneca, SC.
-Most truck or car maintenance services can be performed while you wait.
-Many repairs can be completed the same day.
-Difficult or easy, our mechanics will get your auto repairs done quickly and get you back on the road in a jiffy.
+Your time is important!
+That's why our goal is to perform maintenance services and any needed repairs as quickly as we can.
+Most truck or car maintenance services can be performed within minutes or hours.
+Repairs can often be completed on the same day.
+Whether it's a complex repair or an easy one, our mechanics will get it done quickly and get you back on the road.
+We are also conveniently located near Seneca, SC.
 Call today to schedule an appointment at 864-882-6127.

 How Much Will It Cost?

-We provide the Seneca area with reliable, affordable automotive maintenance and repair services.
-You'll be hard-pressed to find the same level of professionalism and service that our auto mechanics provide!
-Our certified technicians and highly trained auto repair specialists provide the best service in Seneca on domestic and import cars and trucks of all types.
+It's our mission to provide the Seneca area and its communities with reliable, affordable automotive maintenance and repair services.
+You will not find the same level of professionalism and service that our auto mechanics provide anywhere else around town!
+Our highly trained auto maintenance and repair specialists will provide the best service in Seneca on your vehicle.

 Discover What We Do!